-- (1) Fully vested stock option award granted pursuant to a Stock Option Agreement between the Company and Mr. Kanders dated December 23, 2002. - (2) Fully vested non-plan stock option award.
-The Company's Compensation Committee and Board of Directors approved, effective as of May 28, 2010, the extension of the expiration date for such stock option awards from December 20, 2012 to May 31, 2020. - (3) Options granted pursuant to the 2005 Stock Incentive Plan vested and became fully exercisable on May 28, 2009. - (4) A seven-year restricted stock award granted under the Company's 2005 Stock Incentive Plan of which: (A) 250,000 restricted shares will vest and become nonforfeitable on the date the closing price of the Company's common stock shall have equaled or exceeded \$10.00 per share for 20 consecutive trading days; and (B) 250,000 restricted shares will vest and become nonforfeitable on the date the closing price of the Company's common stock shall have equaled or exceeded \$12.00 per share for 20 consecutive trading days.
-Does not include a seven-year restricted stock award granted under the Company's 2005 Stock Incentive Plan on January 17, 2011 of 250,000 restricted shares which will vest and become nonforfeitable on the date the closing price of the Company's common stock shall have equaled or exceeded \$14.00 per share for 20 consecutive trading days. - (5) Stock option award granted pursuant to the Company's 2005 Stock Incentive Plan.
-Options to purchase 30,000 shares of common stock shall vest and become exercisable on December 31, 2012 and options to purchase 22,500 shares of common stock shall vest and become exercisable on each of December 31, 2013 and December 31, 2014. - (6) Stock option award granted pursuant to the Company's 2005 Stock Incentive Plan.
-Options to purchase 12,000 shares of common stock shall vest and become exercisable on December 31, 2012 and options to purchase 9,000 shares of common stock shall vest and become exercisable on each of December 31, 2013 and December 31, 2014. - (7) On May 28, 2010, in connection with Mr. Baratelli's resignation as the Company Chief Financial Officer, the Company's Compensation Committee and Board of Directors approved (i) the acceleration of vesting of options to purchase an aggregate of 50,000 of the Company's common stock, which represent the unvested portion of stock option awards previously granted to Philip A. Baratelli on December 13, 2007 under the Company's 2005 Stock Incentive Plan; and (ii) extended the period in which Mr. Baratelli may exercise such stock options until May 28, 2013.
+(1) Fully vested stock option award granted pursuant to a Stock Option Agreement between the Company and Mr. Kanders dated December 23, 2002.

+- (2) Fully vested non-plan stock option award.
+The Company's Compensation Committee and Board of Directors approved, effective as of May 28, 2010, the extension of the expiration date for such stock option awards from December 20, 2012 to May 31, 2020. - (3) Options granted pursuant to the 2005 Stock Incentive Plan vested and became fully exercisable on May 28, 2009. - (4) A seven-year restricted stock award granted under the Company's 2005 Stock Incentive Plan of which: (A) 250,000 restricted shares will vest and become nonforfeitable on the date the closing price of the Company's common stock shall have equaled or exceeded \$10.00 per share for 20 consecutive trading days; and (B) 250,000 restricted shares will vest and become nonforfeitable on the date the closing price of the Company's common stock shall have equaled or exceeded \$12.00 per share for 20 consecutive trading days. - (5) A seven-year restricted stock award granted under the Company's 2005 Stock Incentive Plan on January 17, 2011 of 250,000 restricted shares which will vest and become nonforfeitable on the date the closing price of the Company's common stock shall have equaled or exceeded \$14.00 per share for 20 consecutive trading days. - (6) Stock option award granted pursuant to the Company's 2005 Stock Incentive Plan.
+Options to purchase 30,000 shares of common stock shall vest and become exercisable on December 31, 2012 and options to purchase 22,500 shares of common stock shall vest and become exercisable on each of December 31, 2013 and December 31, 2014. - (7) Stock option award granted pursuant to the Company's 2005 Stock Incentive Plan.
+Options to purchase 12,000 shares of common stock shall vest and become exercisable on December 31, 2012 and options to purchase 9,000 shares of common stock shall vest and become exercisable on each of December 31, 2013 and December 31, 2014. - (8) Stock option award granted pursuant to the Company's 2005 Stock Incentive Plan.
+Options to purchase 10,000 shares of common stock shall vest and become exercisable on December 31, 2012 and options to purchase 7,500 shares of common stock shall vest and become exercisable on each of December 31, 2013 and December 31, 2014.

-Option Exercises and Stock Vested During Fiscal 2010
+Option Exercises and Stock Vested During Fiscal 2011